Erectile Dysfunction and Diabetes

 | Primary mechanism | Vasculopathy and neuropathy (both prominent) | Vasculopathy, neuropathy, plus hormonal disruption (low testosterone linked to obesity/insulin resistance) |

-Yes — improving glycaemic control is one of the most important long-term interventions for ED in diabetic men.
-Tight blood glucose control from an early stage of diabetes:
+Yes.
+Improving glycaemic control is one of the most important long-term interventions for ED in diabetic men.
+Tight blood glucose control:

 - Reduces progression of diabetic neuropathy and vasculopathy